 1. Direct payments for using school logos

 We found several agreements where a financial institution offers a licensing fee in order to use a school’s logo to market its financial products.
 (In 2008, Congress restricted this practice for student loans, but not for other financial products.)
-For example, we found an agreement which provides $25 million to a university for use of the school’s logo, among other benefits.
+For example, we found which provides $25 million to a university for use of the school’s logo, among other benefits.

 2. Bonuses for recruiting students

 Other agreements provide bonus payments based on whether students sign up for a financial institution’s student checking account marketed on campus.
-For example, one agreement paid a university an upfront payment of $400,000 and an additional bonus of upwards of $200,000 each year if enough new students signed up for the accounts.
+For example, paid a university an upfront payment of $400,000 and an additional bonus of upwards of $200,000 each year if enough new students signed up for the accounts.

 3. Discounted prices in exchange for marketing access

 Some colleges receive discounted – or even completely free – services in exchange for allowing a provider to market financial products to students.
-For example, we found many agreements where a financial institution charges a university to transfer loan and scholarship funds to students.
+For example, we found where a financial institution charges a university to transfer loan and scholarship funds to students.